Header image.jpg

 What is an influencer in B2B terms?

-While social media has contributed to the democratisation of opinion sharing and allowed people to communicate their views and advice more easily, just having a platform isn't enough.
-And especially in B2B.
+While social media has contributed to the democratisation of opinion sharing and allowed people to communicate their views and advice more easily, just having a platform isn't enough, especially in B2B.

 When asked what they think it takes to be an industry influencer, respondents said their top five attributes were:

-As these influencers are adept at showing their tips and methods in practice, through clear video and photography content, 60% of our tradespeople said they found this advice important (with 20% of this number saying they found it “very important”).
+Sharing advice is central to these profiles.
+These trade influencers are adept at showing their tips and methods in practice through clear video and photography content – 60% of our tradespeople said they found this advice important (with 20% of this number saying they found it “very important”).

 Followers do not equal influence

-As is the case in more traditional B2B marketing, a successful industry influencer doesn’t have to reach all the people, just the right people.
+As is the case in more traditional B2B marketing, a successful industry influencer doesn’t have to catch the attention of all people, just the right people at the right time.
 As a result, many successful B2B influencers are more likely to fall into the ‘nano’ category of influencer segmentation.

 Instead, what’s more important in a B2B space is engagement and the ratio of followers versus those who like, click or share a person’s content.